Skip to main content

 This library enables you to read and validate C2PA data in supported media files and add signed manifests to supported media files.

-WARNING: This is an early prerelease version of this library.
+WARNING: This is an prerelease version of this library.
 There may be bugs and unimplemented features, and the API is subject to change.

 Installation